Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 COLUMN                  | FORMAT            | DESCRIPTION
 ----------------------- |:-----------------:|------------------------------------------
-ALTERNATIVE_ID          | String(40)        | The CWID of the student replaced with some unique identifiers for security reasons.
+ALTERNATIVE_ID          | String(40)        | The CWID(College Wide ID) of the student replaced with some unique identifiers for security reasons.
 PERCENTILE              | Float[0-100.0]    | The high school ranking of the students (e.g. 85 means 85th percentile).
 SAT_VERBAL              | Integer[200-800]  | The numeric SAT verbal score (or 0/blank to indicate no score).
 SAT_MATH                | Integer[200-800]  | The numeric SAT mathematics score (or 0/blank to indicate no score).